PeteH32/userAPI_flask/README.md

 - `docker-compose down`
 - `docker image rm user_api_flask`
-- WARNING: This next step is will remove ALL unused images from your machine, not just the ones form this project.
+- WARNING: This next step is will remove ALL unused images from your machine, not just the ones from this project.
 It is optional.
   - `docker image prune -f`
 - `docker volume rm userapi_flask_user-api-data`